SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ![Connection states](/guides/users-guide/connectionmonitoring.png)

-> Note that connection monitoring is not realtime.
+> Note that connection monitoring is not real-time.
 Depending on configuration, it may take up to ten minutes until the connection status of a device is updated.
 This is done to reduce the data traffic that is generated by so-called "keepalive" messages to a minimum.

 When a device is detected to be offline, an unavailabilty alarm is created for the device reading "No communication with device since &lt;time&gt;".

 ## <a name="monitoring-services"></a>Service monitoring

 Cumulocity distinguishes between connection monitoring and service monitoring.
-Connection monitoring merely indicates that the device is communicating with Cumulocity, whether it fulfils its service or not.
+Connection monitoring merely indicates that the device is communicating with Cumulocity, whether it fulfills its service or not.

 Service monitoring indicates if the device is in service.
 For example, a vending machine is in service if it is ready to sell goods.
 A vending machine may be well selling goods using cash money without being connected to Cumulocity -- so from the perspective of the merchant it is in service.
 Similar, if you switch off the power on a gateway, the devices behind the gateway may well continue to work.